UNHCR’s work with integration in the Nordics and Baltics

 UNHCR cooperates with Council of Europe’s Intercultural Cities programme, Nordic and Baltic cities as well as associations of local and regional authorities to foster diversity and inclusion at the local level, where holistic integration policies leave no one behind.

-Jonava became not only the first Lithuanian, but also the first Baltic city to join the Intercultural Cities programme.
+Jonava became the first Baltic city to join the Intercultural Cities programme while Riga was the first Baltic Capital to sign up for the programme.
 UNHCR also promotes solidarity and raises awareness, support refugees and bring communities together by inviting cities all over the region to sign a statement of solidarity #WithRefugees.
 From the Nordic and Baltic region, Reykjanesbær in Iceland and Jonava in Lithuania, have so far joined UNHCR’s Cities #WithRefugees initiative.

 Reports and other resources:

 News & Activities on Integration

 The global corona pandemic leaves its mark on the lives of refugees in Estonia.
 UNHCR investigated how they cope with the crisis.